Spandau Prison

 To work inside and outside the Spandau prison, service personnel were hired from among citizens of UN member countries, except for allied countries and Germany.
 Service personnel, with the exception of the male nurse, were strictly prohibited from contacting prisoners.

-The main costs of maintaining the Spandau Allied Prison were borne by the West Berlin Senate.
-In recent years, the Senate has annually allocated 500-700 thousand West German marks for the maintenance of the prison, staff and prisoners.
+The main costs of maintaining the Spandau Allied Prison were borne by the West Berlin Government.
+At a cost annually of $800,000 for the maintenance of the prison, staff and prisoners.

 The four-story prison building was cross-shaped and was designed to hold 600-800 prisoners.
 Prison had 132 solitary confinement cells, 4 punishment cells, 10 general cells for 40 people each.
 However, since 1947, only the 1st floor and basement were used.
 The prison area was surrounded by a stone wall about 6 meters high and a fence made of metal mesh.
 Along the perimeter of the wall there were 6 watchtowers, on which armed sentries were constantly stationed.
 The prison had only one entrance gate on the Wilhelmstrasse side.